-The Fund seeks to address key environmental and social issues that are deemed to be relevant to the issuers' businesses using ESG scores as a means of assessing issuers' exposure to and management of those risks and opportunities.
+The Fund seeks to address key environmental and social issues that are deemed to be relevant to the issuers' businesses using environmental, social and governance ('ESG') scores as a means of assessing issuers' exposure to and management of those risks and opportunities.
 The ESG scores recognise that certain environmental and social issues are more material based on the type of activity that the issuer is involved in by weighting the issues differently in the scoring methodology.